 The firm evolved and expanded throughout the 1980s and 1990s under the stewardship of Brian Withers.
 During this time Johnston Withers broadened its services to incorporate a commercial and property section including conveyancing, wills and estates and defamation.
 It also developed strong relationships with Aboriginal communities in pursuing native title and land rights claims.

 The firm’s areas of practice in industrial work, crime and personal injuries saw some prominent practitioners work with the firm in past years, such as:

 - Elliott Johnston AO QC who became a Supreme Court Judge and was appointed Commissioner for the National Royal Commission into Aboriginal Deaths in Custody.

 - Elizabeth Johnston who became the first Commissioner for Equal Opportunities in South Australia

-- Brian Withers AM now Judge Withers, Master of the Supreme Court
+- Brian Withers AM formerly Judge Withers, Master of the Supreme Court

 - Robyn Layton AO QC former Judge in the Supreme Court and has held various other judicial appointments and appointments including with the International Labour Organisation and to the United Nations.

 - Chris Kourakis QC, the current Chief Justice of the Supreme Court of South Australia